Ann Taylor (poet): Appreciations

 Ann Taylor's son, Josiah Gilbert, wrote: "Two little poems – 'My Mother', and 'The Star', are perhaps, more frequently quoted than any.
 The first, a lyric of life, was by Ann, the second, of nature, by Jane; and they illustrate this difference between the sisters."
 Both poems attracted the compliment of frequent parody throughout the 19th century.
 The logician Augustus De Morgan asserted (somewhat extravagantly) that Gilbert's mother wrote "one of the most beautiful lyrics in the English language, or any other language" and not knowing that Ann Gilbert was still alive, called upon Tennyson to supply a less heterodox version of the final stanza, which seemed to de Morgan unworthy of the rest.

 Original Poems for Infant Minds by several young persons (by Ann and Jane, Adelaide O'Keeffe, and others) was first issued in 1804, and when it proved successful, a second volume followed in 1805.
 Adelaide O'Keeffe authored over 30 of the poems in the collection, though she has rarely received full credit for this.
 Ann Taylor's verse "My Mother" became a sentimental favourite.
 It was republished throughout the 19th century and was still being memorized as a standard recital work into the mid-20th century.
 Donelle Ruwe traces the publishing history of "My Mother," beginning in 1807 when the poem was first published as a stand-alone, single-volume work.
 The 1807 "My Mother" featured illustrations by Peltro Williams Tomkins.
 While Tomkins was inspired by the attitudes of Lady Emma Hamilton, later illustrators of "My Mother," such as Walter Crane in 1873, reflected changing ideologies of motherhood as well as the artistic style of the Arts and Crafts Movement.
 Other poems of hers from Original Poems for Infant Minds are also significant.
-Ruwe identifies Ann's "The Sign-Post" as an interesting example of the clash between Romantic-era Gothic literature for adults and the different expectations of children's texts.
-As Ruwe notes in an essay, "The Rational Gothic," it manages to tell a Gothic tale – of a boy terrified by a ghostly sign-post – but concludes with a series of moral lessons about the importance of checking for evidence instead of bowing to irrational fears.
+Ruwe identifies Ann's "The Hand-Post" as an interesting example of the clash between Romantic-era Gothic literature for adults and the different expectations of children's texts.
+As Ruwe notes in an essay, "The Rational Gothic," it manages to tell a Gothic tale – of a boy terrified by a ghostly hand-post – but concludes with a series of moral lessons about the importance of checking for evidence instead of bowing to irrational fears.

 Ann and Jane Taylor's Rhymes for the Nursery followed in 1806, and Hymns for Infant Minds in 1808.
 In Original Poems for Infant Minds the authors were identified for each poem, which in Rhymes for the Nursery (1806) they were not.
 Attributions for their poems can be found in an exceptional resource: The Taylors of Ongar: An Analytical Bio-Bibliography by Christina Duff Stewart.
 Stewart cites a copy of Rhymes for the Nursery belonging to a nephew, Canon Isaac Taylor, annotated to show the respective authorship of Ann and Jane.
 Stewart also confirms attributions in Original Poems based on publisher's records.